duddex/ESP32-OSC2CV/README.md

 Based on <https://google.github.io/mediapipe/solutions/hands.html>

-The distance between index finger and thumb is mapped to a value between 0 and 255 and sent via OSC to pin 25.
-When the index finger and thumb are "closed" the Python script sends a trigger to pin 2.
+The distance between index fingers and thumbs of both hands are mapped to a value between 0 and 255 and sent via OSC to pins 25 and 26.
+When the index finger and thumb are "closed" the Python script sends a trigger to pin 32 and 33.

-TODO: add more information